-Saturation diving operation in shallow waters have limitations linked to:
+Diving operation in shallow waters have limitations linked to:

-- The reduced excursions of the diving tables of the divers that allow only for 3 m downward excursion and 2 m upward excursions from a storage of the divers between 17 and 10 m (Normam 15). - The draft of the vessel and its minimum safe clearance from the seabed, taking into account that thrusters may be deployed below the keel. - The depth of deployment of hydroacoustic poles if used
+- The draft of the vessel and its minimum safe clearance from the seabed, taking into account that thrusters may be deployed below the keel. - The depth of deployment of hydroacoustic poles, if used. - The depth needed to deploy the bell/basket and its clump weight.